 |Part 5 - Nore Fort (remains)|

-Firstly, thanks go to Bayblast who are the company who provided the transportation and who went the extra mile (well a few actually) to take us to Knock John Fort, something not normally included in their schedule.
-As well as the forts, they arrange trips out to other features on the north Kent coast including seal spotting trips.
-If you've never been on a RHIB before - I highly recommend these trips!
+Thanks go to Bayblast who were the company who provided the transportation and who went the extra mile (well a few actually) to take us to Knock John Fort, something not normally included in their schedule.
+Since my visit, this company seems to have ceased trading as I can find no contemporary reference to them online.

 "The Maunsell Sea Forts", by Frank Turner.
 This book and many other self published books, videos and photographs can be found at this site.